About This Project

 The term "intersectionality" was coined by Columbia University Law Professor Kimberlé Crenshaw in 1989.
 She proposed intersectionality as a tool to illustrate the problems of thinking about race and gender as mutually exclusive categories.
 At MoreDiverse.com we use intersectionality to help understand the many different facets of identity.
 Currently, we index protagonists by race, sexuality, and gender.
 There is more we could do, but it's a good place to start.

 Restdb is database as a service for web applications.
 Database management and HTML5 development are done in a web-based environment.

 The templateing engine handlebars.js is used in Restdb to write HTML code using data stored in the databse.

 The Google Books API provides us with ISBN numbers, plot summaries, page counts, and book cover images.
 This is a public API.

-The Lexile database is a proprietary database that provides a standardized measure to match readers with texts that they will be able to read successfully.
-A license to access this database was generously donated by MetaMetrics Inc..
+The Lexile score is a way to measure text complexity.
+A license to access the Lexile score database was generously donated by MetaMetrics Inc..

-Materialize CSS is a project to implement Google's Material Design standards in CSS.
-This allows web applications like morediverse.com to quickly and easily follow best practices for interface design!
+Materialize CSS implements Google's Material Design standards in CSS making it easy for morediverse.com to easily follow best practices for interface design!